wp-cli/handbook/pull-requests.md

 2. Create a branch for each issue you'd like to address.
 Commit your changes.
 3. Push the code changes from your local clone to your fork.
 4. Open a pull request.
 It doesn't matter if the code isn't perfect.
 The idea is to get it reviewed early and iterate on it.
+5. Respond to [code review feedback](https://make.wordpress.org/cli/handbook/code-review/) in a timely manner, recognizing development is a collaborative process.
+6. Once your pull request has passed code review, it will be merged into master and be in the pipeline for the next release.

 New to WP-CLI commands?
 You may want to [start with the commands cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/) to learn more about how commands work.